DETAILED ACTION

 The filing of a terminal disclaimer by itself is not a complete reply to a nonstatutory double patenting (NSDP) rejection.
 A complete reply requires that the terminal disclaimer be accompanied by a reply requesting reconsideration of the prior Office action.
 Even where the NSDP rejection is provisional the reply must be complete.
 See MPEP § 804, subsection I.B.1.
 For a reply to a non-final Office action, see 37 CFR 1.111(a).
 For a reply to final Office action, see 37 CFR 1.113(c).
 A request for reconsideration while not provided for in 37 CFR 1.113(c) may be filed after final for consideration.
 See MPEP §§ 706.07(e) and 714.13.

-Claims 1-3, 18, 39, 46, 87, 105, 110, and 184 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1 and 57 of copending Application No. 18/373,686 in view of Jin et al. (CN 111849328 A).
-The Obviousness Double Patenting rejection is appropriate because while the conflicting claims are not identical, the examined claims are not patentably distinct from the reference claims and would have been obvious over the reference claims in view of Jin.
+Claims 1-3, 18, 39, 46, 87, 105, 110, and 184 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1 and 57 of copending Application No. 18/373,686 in view of Jin et al. (CN 111849328 A) and Gao et al. (2007).
+The Obviousness Double Patenting rejection is appropriate because while the conflicting claims are not identical, the examined claims are not patentably distinct from the reference claims and would have been obvious over the reference claims in view of Jin and Gao.

 Copending claim 1 recites an antimicrobial composition comprising an oil-in-water emulsion, the oil-in-water emulsion comprising: (i) an oil phase comprising a first adduct of a first multifunctional crosslinker and a first quaternary ammonium salt, wherein the first quaternary ammonium salt has a reactive linking group to react with the first multifunctional crosslinker; a polyol; and optionally a second multifunctional crosslinker; and (ii) an aqueous phase comprising a water-soluble polymer.
 Copending claim 57 recites a random polymer or an interpenetrating polymer network produced from random polymerization/crosslinking of the first adduct, the polyol, the water-soluble polymer, and, when present, the second multifunctional crosslinker.

-The only difference between the copending claims and the instant invention is that the instant invention requires a polyethyleneimine intermediate.
+The only difference between the copending claims and the instant invention is that the instant invention requires a polyethyleneimine intermediate with hydroxyalkylene functionality.

 Jin teaches a preparation method of antiviral moisture-permeable coatings and films.
 The antiviral coatings are prepared by first obtaining a polyethyleneimine quaternary ammonium salt (QPEI) and matching said QPEI with oxalic acid in an aqueous polymer (abstract; claim 1).
 The aqueous polymer may be polyurethane emulsion, hydroxyethyl cellulose, or a combination (p.
 3, para.
 10).

-Thus it would have been prima facie obvious to one of ordinary skill in the art to add the QPEI of Jin into the composition of the copending claims since QPEIs are known and routine in the art as taught by Jin.
-One of ordinary skill in the art would have been motivated to incorporate the PEI of Jin since it has antimicrobial activity which would benefit the antimicrobial composition of the copending claims.
+It would have been prima facie obvious to one of ordinary skill in the art to incorporate the QPEI of Gao into the antimicrobial coating composition of the copending claims since the QPEI of Gao possesses excellent antibacterial activity, and QPEIs are known and routine in the art of polyurethane coatings as taught by Jin.
+First, it would have been obvious to add a QPEI into the polyurethane coating composition of the copending claims since QPEIs are known and effective antimicrobial components for polyurethane coatings as taught by Jin and the QPEI of Gao could have been selected by one of ordinary skill in the art given its known and effective antimicrobial activity.
+One of ordinary skill in the art would have been motivated to incorporate the QPEI of Jin and Gao since it has antimicrobial activity which would benefit the antimicrobial composition of the copending claims.

 This is a provisional nonstatutory double patenting rejection.